Matthew 7:1: Analysis

 This verse, which appears in a similar form in Luke's Sermon on the Plain, begins a discussion about how a person should relate to their fellows.
 Daniel Patte feels that this is a natural progression from the earlier discussion of how one should have a positive outlook for oneself to how one should also have a positive opinion of others.
+Craig Hill considers it to be one of the "most-cited" biblical quotations.

 The judge mentioned in this verse is generally considered to be God.
-France notes that the author of Matthew frequently shifts to the passive tense when an action is carried out by God.
+R. T. France notes that the author of Matthew frequently shifts to the passive voice when an action is carried out by God.
 This verse parallels Matthew 6:14, which states that the forgiving will themselves be forgiven.